If you are involved in a car accident it is vital that you know the proper steps to follow to ensure you are protected from a legal standpoint.

 Instead of filing a lawsuit, your case will go to "Binding Arbitration", where your case is heard by three arbitrators who decide the outcome, which is final (no appeals).

-If you have been involved in an auto accident, there are many factors that can affect the outcome of your lawsuit.
+You never expect a car accident to happen, but if you have been involved in an auto accident, there are many factors that can affect the outcome of your lawsuit.

 Even if you do not end up involved in a lawsuit, speaking with an attorney after an accident is still valuable to be sure that your rights are protected, and to arm yourself with knowledge in case you are ever involved in an accident again.